-Dengue is a painful mosquito-borne viral infection spread by aedes aegypti mosquito.
-The mosquito becomes infected when it bites a person who is already infected with dengue virus in their blood.
-The disease can’t be spread directly from one person to another person & it spreads only through mosquito bite.
+Dengue is a painful mosquito-borne viral infection spread by Aedes aegypti mosquito.
+The mosquito becomes infected when it bites a person who is already infected with the dengue virus in their blood.
+The disease can’t be spread directly from one person to another person & it spreads only through a mosquito bite.
 The mosquito acts as a carrier of the dengue virus.

-Dengue symptoms typically begin three to seven days after the infection (incubation period) and lasts for up to 10 days.
+Dengue symptoms typically begin three to seven days after the infection (incubation period) and last for up to 10 days.

 Pain behind the eyes

 Severe joint and muscle pain